-For each area you must start the optimization separately in the Runtime.
+Optimization must be started separately in the Runtime for each supply area.
 For this you use the function Start Load Management.

 In order to stop started areas, create the function Stop Load Management.

 Note: These functions are only carried out on the server.